 Last year I had already technically been to Switzerland, but for only a few hours on a layover.
-I made a loop around the city of Zurich, I toured a church with Chagall stained glass windows, wandered in some shops, and then ate melted cheese by myself.
-It was a lovely day, and an easy way to cross Switzerland off the list.
-But I try not to think of travel in terms of a to-do list, or a scavenger hunt with countries to only be touched down in without gaining any meaningful insight about the culture and topography.
+I made a loop around the city of Zurich; I toured a church with Chagall stained glass windows, wandered in some shops, and then ate copious amounts of melted cheese by myself.
+It was a lovely day, and an easy way to cross Switzerland off the ol’ bucket list— but I try not to think of travel in terms of a list.
+I think a lot of frequent travelers think of travel as a scavenger hunt; visiting country after country without any emphasis on having meaningful experiences in each unique place.
 I had been to Switzerland, but hadn’t really been to Switzerland.

-This past June my Russian sailing friends of SeaSoulDiary were having another Greek sailing voyage, and I wanted to join them.
-The sailing would be just one week, which in my mind is never quite enough time to justify traveling to the opposite side of the world (and burning copious amounts of jet fuel to get there).
-I booked a two week trip in and out of Athens with the second week open for another destination (I love Greece, but I’ve seen a bit of it already and wanted a different experience for the second week).
-Having recently camped and hiked in Yosemite, I was craving to see more mountains.
-I was unable to find a travel companion to join me for the week, so I needed to go somewhere I would be comfortable traveling to alone, so I decided to return to Switzerland.
+This past June my Russian sailing friends (of SeaSoulDiary) were having another Greek sailing voyage, and I wanted to join them.
+The sailing trip would be one week, which I kind of think isn’t quite enough time to justify traveling to the opposite side of the world (and burning copious amounts of jet fuel to get there).
+I added a week, making it a two week trip in and out of Athens, with the second week open for another destination (I love Greece, but this would be my third time there, so I wanted a different experience for the second week).
+Having just recently camped and hiked in Yosemite, the mountains were calling me back.
+I was unable to find a travel companion to join me for the week, so I needed to go somewhere I would be comfortable traveling to alone, so I decided to return to Switzerland!

-I had been looking for places to stay on Booking.com, and using the map view I was intrigued by the location of a little old guesthouse in a place called Stechelberg.
+Looking for places to stay on various hotel sites, I found a guesthouse in the Lauterbrunnen Valley.
 The reviews were all glowing, and the reviewers mentioned the convenient proximity to a mountain called Jungfraujoch, the "top of Europe".
-So I Googled, fell in love with photos of both the guesthouse and this Jungfraujoch place, and without further hesitation I booked my stay.
+When I Googled, fell in love with photos of both the guesthouse and this Jungfraujoch place, and without further hesitation I booked my stay.

 Quite the day of travel lie ahead of me; I was to fly from Los Angeles to Montreal, Montreal to Athens—collect my baggage, leave half of it at left luggage for the later half of my trip in Greece—then fly to Zurich, Switzerland.
 From Zurich airport I would take the train to Zurich's main train station.
 Then I would transfer and ride the train for 2-3 hours from Zurich to Lucerne, then transfer trains again to Interlaken.
 In Interlaken I'd transfer again to Lauterbrunnen, then board a bus to the last stop.
 Then I would walk 5 minutes and stand before the guesthouse that had just been pixels on my computer screen a few days prior in Los Angeles.
 But its not the destination it's the journey, right?